 This research effort, sponsored by Visa, aims to understand how consumers are engaging in actual behaviors to help protect their identity and their financial security.
 It is based on a September 2016 Aite Group survey of 2,802 consumers in seven countries: Australia, Brazil, Canada, India, South Africa, Spain, and the United States.

 This 28-page Impact Report contains 22 figures.
-Clients of Aite Group’s Retail Banking & Payments service can download this report, the corresponding charts, and the Executive Impact Deck.
+Clients of Aite Group’s Fraud & AML service can download this report, the corresponding charts, and the Executive Impact Deck.